CBSE Class 12 English Lesson 5 On the Face of it Summary, Line by Line Explanation along with Difficult Word Meanings from Vistas Book

 DERRY: How could I?
 You pass people in the street and you might even speak to them, but you never see them again.
 It doesn’t mean they’re friends.

-Explanation of the above passage: Derry asked if Mr Lamb had any friends and he replied that he had a few hundred of them.
+Explanation / Answer: Derry asked if Mr Lamb had any friends and he replied that he had a few hundred of them.
 Derry further said that still he lived alone in such a big house.
 Mr Lamb said that everyone was his friend- many people visited the garden.
 The gate remained open.
 They sat there, by the fire in winter season.
 Kids came to pick apples and pears and to take the honey toffees made by him.
 Derry said that he wasn’t a friend of Mr Lamb’s.
 He said that Derry was a friend because he had not done any such thing that should cease their friendship.
 Derry said that they did not know each other well to become friends.
 Mr Lamb did not consider that to be important.
 He did not need Derry’s particulars before becoming friends with him.
 Mr Lamb said that if he wished, he could tell him his name.
 Deery replied that his name was ‘Derek’ but he disliked it and wanted to be called ‘Derry’ instead.
 He added that he might not visit the place in future and then they would not remain friends anymore.
 Mr Lamb asked the reason and Derry replied that one crosses many people while walking down the street, might speak to a few of them and never see them again.
 This did not mean that they had become friends.

 Passage: MR LAMB: Doesn’t mean they’re enemies, either, does it?